 John the Baptist knew that he had been called by God to fulfill the prophecy of Isaiah: “The voice of one crying in the wilderness: ‘Prepare the way of the LORD; make His paths straight’” (Matthew 3:3, quoting Isaiah 40:3).

-John pointed the people to Christ regularly (John 1:6-8, 19-27, 29-37).
-When the time came for Christ to start His ministry, John pointed his disciples to Christ and encouraged them to follow Him (verses 35-37).
+John pointed the people to Jesus Christ regularly (John 1:6-8, 19-27, 29-37).
+When the time came for Jesus to start His ministry, John pointed his disciples to Jesus and encouraged them to follow Him (verses 35-37).

 John believed that Jesus was the Lamb of God and the Son of God (John 1:29, 34).
 He also believed He was the Christ—the coming Messiah who will conqueror and rule.
 But perhaps he was expecting Christ to start conquering then instead of letting him remain in jail.
 That was not to be, however.

 While John was in prison, Herod threw a party.
 His wife’s daughter danced and pleased him so much that he promised her whatever her heart desired.

 “So she, having been prompted by her mother, said, ‘Give me John the Baptist’s head here on a platter’” (Matthew 14:8).
 Herod was sorry, but because of his oaths he felt trapped into ordering John to be killed.

 There are many reasons the story of John the Baptist was recorded in the Bible.
 It still speaks to us 2,000 years later.
 His life story and his message point us to Jesus Christ, show God’s miraculous power and teach the importance of repentance from sin and baptism.